 Get-AppxPackage -AllUsers | ? {$_.PackageFullName -eq 'SomeAppName_1.2.3.500_x64__8we4y23f8b4ws'}

 Check the PackageUserInformation value.
-If any of local user have this package Installed, remove that user if not needed.
-Or remove the APPX for all users:
+If any of the local users have this package Installed, you can remove the APPX for all users:

 Remove-AppxPackage -Package 'SomeAppName_1.2.3.500_x64__8we4y23f8b4ws' -AllUsers